schalkventer/react-html-connector/README.md

 }

-// Use instance of connector to bind 'User' component to data-attribute in template and pass query userConnector.connect(Users, query);
+// Call `connect` to bind the 'User' component and associated properties to your template.
 ```

 ##### 5. Congrats!
-Your component should be bound to a data attribute in your template.
+Your component should be bound to the `data-component="Users"` attribute.
-See a live example of the above at [https://codepen.io/schalkventer/pen/oyJeqg](https://codepen.io/schalkventer/pen/oyJeqg), or a Preact implimentation of it at [https://codepen.io/schalkventer/pen/MXZErW](https://codepen.io/schalkventer/pen/MXZErW)
+View a live Codepen example of the above at [https://codepen.io/schalkventer/pen/oyJeqg](https://codepen.io/schalkventer/pen/oyJeqg).

 ## API

 ### ReactHtmlConnector

-The package exposes a class constructor called `ReactHtmlConnector`.
-This constructor returns an object with various methods that can be used to ease integration of React with server-side templating.
+The `react-html-connector` package exposes a JavaScript class.
+The constructor associated with this class returns an object with various methods that can be called to ease integration of React with server-side templating.

 ```
-new ReactHtmlConnector(createElement, render, options)
+const connectorInstance = new ReactHtmlConnector(createElement, render, options)
 ```

-#### `createElement <function>` _required_
+##### `createElement <function>` _required_
-Needs to be the React (or a React-like) `createElement` method (for example: `React.createElement`).
-By passing this manually you are able to specificy a specific version of React or React-like library.
-For example in order to use it with Preact you need to pass [Hyperscript](https://github.com/hyperhype/hyperscript) instead of the React `createElement` method (for example: `Preact.h`).
+Needs to be a React (or a React-like) `createElement` method (for example: `React.createElement`).
+By passing this manually you are able to pass a specific version of React or React-like library.
+In order to use this package with Preact you need to pass [Hyperscript](https://github.com/hyperhype/hyperscript) instead of the React `createElement` method (for example: `Preact.h`).

-#### `render <function>` _required_
+##### `render <function>` _required_
 Needs to be a React (or React-like) `render` method (for example: `ReactDOM.render`).
-By passing this manually you are able to specificy a specific version of React or React-like library.
-For example in order to use it with Preact you need to pass the Preact render method instead of the React DOM `render` method (for example: `Preact.render`).
+By passing this manually you are able to pass a specific version of React DOM or React-like library.
+In order to use this package with Preact you need to pass the Preact render method instead of the React DOM `render` method (for example: `Preact.render`).

-#### `options <Object>` _optional_ | _default: null_
+##### `options <Object>` _optional | default: null_
-Accepts an object of key/value pairs that sets specific rules/conditions.
-See the following parameters for all valid values that can be passed inside `options`.
+Accepts an object of key-value pairs that set specific change the way the returned methods work.
+See the upcoming parameters for a list of valid `options` values.

-#### `options.scope <HTMLelement> `_optional_ | _default: window.document.body_
+##### `options.scope <HTMLelement> `_optional | default: window.document.body_
-Restricts the returned connect and nodeQuery method's searchable range to a specifc HTML node and its children.
-Useful for avoid conflicting attribute names used elsewhere in your template.
+Restricts the returned connect and nodeQuery methods' searchable range to a specifc HTML node and its children.
+Useful for avoid conflicting attribute names used elsewhere in your templates.

-#### `options.attribute <string> `_optional_ | _default: 'data-component'_
+##### `options.attribute <string> `_optional | default: 'data-component'_
-Changes the name of the attribute used to bind components to your template.
-Useful when `data-component` is already in use or you want to use something more specific like `data-react-compoment`.
+Changes the name of the attribute used to bind components to your templates.
+Useful when `data-component` is already in use or you want to use a more specific attribute like `data-react-compoment`.

-#### `options.library <'react' | 'preact'>` _optional_ | _default: 'react'_
+##### `options.library <'react' | 'preact'>` _optional | default: 'react'_
-Specifies the returned connect method to parse params according to either the React or Preact library's inner rendering logic.
-For example, in Preact you need to pass a fourth parameter into `preact.render` to ensure that component replaces the relevant node, and that it does not simply get appended to the node.
+Changes how the returned connect method parses params.
+For example, in Preact you need to pass a fourth parameter into `preact.render` to ensure that a component replaces the targeted HTML node, and not simply appends it to the existing content.

 ### Methods returned from ReactHtmlConnector constructor:

 ```
-const instance = new ReactHtmlConnector(createElement, render, options);
+const connectorInstance = new ReactHtmlConnector(createElement, render, options);
-instance.connect(_component_, _query_);
+connectorInstance.connect(_component_, _query_);
-const customQuery = instance.nodeQuery(_query_);
+const customQuery = connectorInstance.nodeQuery(_query_);
 ```

-#### `instance.connect.component <React Component>` _required_
+##### `connectorInstance.connect.component <React Component>` _required_
 The React (or React-like) component that will be bound to a specific `data-component` attribute in your template.
-Retrieves the `name` property of the component and uses it to find the corresponding `data-component` value.
+Retrieves the `name` property of the React component and uses it to find the corresponding `data-component` value.
 You can have multiple `data-component` attributes in a template to initialise multiple instances of a component.
 Note that value in the `data-component` attribute is case sensitive.

-#### `instance.connect.query <Object | function>` _optional_ | _default: {}_
+##### `connectorInstance.connect.query <Object | function>` _optional | default: {}_
-Object that instructs what (and how) values should be parsed from your template into props passed to the component.
+Object literal that instructs what (and how) values should be parsed from your template into props and passed to the component.
 The object passed to this parameter uses a custom schema, loosely inspired by [GraphQl](https://graphql.org/).
 This schema will be documented in more detail at some point (See [Issue #2](https://github.com/schalkventer/react-html-connector/issues/2).

-Alternatively, a callback can be passed to this parameter to override the default querying behaviour.
-This callback automatically passes the HTML node itself as a first argument.
+Alternatively, a callback function can be passed to this parameter to override the default querying behaviour above.
+This callback automatically passes the HTML node itself as its first argument.
 It also passes the `nodeQuery` method (covered below) as it's second argument.
-The callback should return an object that will then be passed as p[props](https://reactjs.org/docs/components-and-props.html) to the React component.
+The callback should return an object that will then be passed as [props](https://reactjs.org/docs/components-and-props.html) to the React component.

-#### `instance.nodeQuery.query <Object | function>` _optional_ | _default: {}_
+#### `connectorInstance.nodeQuery.query <Object | function>` _optional | default: {}_
-Similar to `instance.connect.query`, however this method allows you to use the custom query object schema independantly of the `instance.connect` method.
-Useful if you want use component value in JavaScript outside of the rendering of the component itself.
+Similar to `instance.connect.query`, however this method allows you to use the custom querying method independantly of the `instance.connect` method.
+Useful if you want parse values in your template independantly or before the component is rendered.